All rights belong to their respective authors. If you wish to use this material, please contact us.

 A. I was probably nine or ten at the time.
-When I first heard it, I didn’t really like it because I didn’t understand why these characters were screaming their heads off, y’know, like they were in a lot of pain.
-With Ian and Murray singing the material the way they did, it’s really easy (if you’re 14 or 15, and not too bright) to listen to the piece, and misconstrue recording studio acting for really over the top singing.
+When I first heard it, I didn’t like it because I didn’t understand why these characters were screaming their heads off, y’know, like they were in a lot of pain.
+With Ian and Murray singing the material the way they did, it’s really easy (if you’re 14 or 15, and not too bright) to listen to the piece, and misconstrue recording studio acting for over-the-top singing.
 As I got older and I was able to see the show and the film, I was able to understand the power behind what they were doing.
 I became a little more educated, and a lot more in awe of the work that they did.
 They were unreal.
-I guess I really didn’t fully appreciate it until I got to work in my first production of JCS.
+I guess I didn’t fully appreciate it until I got to work on my first production of JCS.
 I saw the film and I was incredibly impressed with the work that had been done.
 The power that was invoked by Teddie and Carl was so amazing, and with that work, set the benchmark that everyone else who has, and frankly ever will, played Jesus and Judas are held to.
-They’re really the quintessential actors for the roles.
+They’re the quintessential actors for the roles.
 It was when I first saw the film that I started to actually “get it” and during my first production where I played Jesus, I was finally clued into what it took to bring those characters to the stage.

 Q. What was the role you wanted at first?

-A. I auditioned for Judas in my first production, but I was cast in the role of Jesus because I was one of the only guys who could actually really sing it.
+A. I auditioned for Judas in my first production, but I was cast in the role of Jesus because I was one of the only guys who could sing it.
 It wasn’t until I played the role that I learned that Jesus is the title character, but not the principal character.
 He’s not the star of the show.
 It’s Judas’ story.
 But within Judas’ story, there’s an amazing amount of storytelling that has to happen while Jesus remains a passive character.

 Q.What’s your favorite role to do?